liufei2008/LGUI_Document_Source/Manual/ReleaseNotes/index.md

+## 2.13.0
+#### Notes:
+There maybe compile errors when update to this version, just follow [this page](../HowTos/UpdateTo2.13.0/index.md) to fix it.
+#### NewFeature:
+Add tip text for LGUICanvas's *SortOrder* property.
+UITextInput can use a function to verify input.
+Add tip text if anchor is controlled by multiple layout, which is not allowed.
+Add *KillAllTweens* function for LTween.
+Improve performance when packing atlas texture for LGUIFont.
+Add **LGUIFontData_BaseObject** and **LGUISpriteData_BaseObject**, so we can implement our own font or sprite.
+Add hit text if there are multiple screen-space-UI in a world.
+Layout animation now support size and position animation, check *DragDrop* exsample.
+Improve LGUIPrefab editor.
+#### Modify:
+Layout update will execute late then LGUIBehaviours.
+Change canvas icon's transparency in LGUIColumn.
+#### Fix:
+LGUICanvas: *RenderTarget* mode renders wrong area.
+UITextInput: Register submit event but called in changed condition.
+Dropdown: Default dropdown's scrollbar not interactable.
+LGUICanvas: *AutoManageDepth* not sort correct when use custom material.
+UIItem: UI render not update when change pivot in editor.
 ## 2.12.7
 #### NewFeature:
 **Auto Manage Depth!**(Experimental) Automatically manage UI element's depth and drawcall, so we don't need to set *depth* property.
 Just check *autoManageDepth* property in LGUICanvas to make it work.
 This property will be made to true by default in future release.